PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 [Figure 2.2](#fig2-2) shows the main entities in the secure bootchain sequence: the Soc Boot ROM, the Trusted Firmware (TF), OP-TEE, U-Boot and the Linux kernel:

 1. After the power is turned on, the Soc Boot ROM runs.
-This is the first stage bootloader (BL1), which is programmed into the chip during manufacture.
+This is the first-stage bootloader (BL1), which is programmed into the chip during manufacture.
 1. BL1 authenticates the second stage bootloader, which is Trusted Firmware for Cortex-A (TF-A).
 TF-A supplies:
     - The second stage bootloader BL2.
     - Part 1 of the third stage bootloader BL31.